Bakhresa Sugar Limited: Overview

 The timing of the third phase will depend on the outcomes of Phase I and Phase II.

-In addition to building the sugar factory, grid electricity will need to be extended to the site, a road network has to built and an irrigation system installed.
+In addition to building the sugar factory, grid electricity will need to be extended to the site, a road network has to be built and an irrigation system installed.
 Total development cost is estimated at TSh:669 billion (US$289 million).
 Initial annual production is expected to be 30,000 metric tonnes, but production is scalable to 100,000 metric tonnes.